progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--If you want Git instead to pull down only the `master` branch each time, and not every other branch on the remote server, you can change the fetch line to-->

-Wenn Du statt dessen willst, daß Git jeweils nur den `master` Branch herunterlädt und andere Branches auf dem Server ignoriert, kannst Du die `fetch` Zeile wie folgt ändern:
+Wenn Du statt dessen willst, dass Git jeweils nur den `master` Branch herunterlädt und andere Branches auf dem Server ignoriert, kannst Du die `fetch` Zeile wie folgt ändern:

 	fetch = +refs/heads/master:refs/remotes/origin/master